 Some sites may have a small or large number of user accounts that have no role.
-These users are not displayed in the Users dashboard by default, but you can view them by checking the Show users with no role checkbox at the top of the dashboard and pressing the Filter button.
+These users are displayed in the Users dashboard by default, but you can hide them by checking the Hide Princeton users lacking an assigned role for this website checkbox at the top of the dashboard and pressing the Filter button.

 It may be that you do not recognize these users, and don't remember adding their accounts.
 The most common reason they appear is because someone with a Princeton Net ID attempted to access a Webform that is configured to require authentication.
 When someone attempts to access these protected webforms, it prompts to log in with their Net ID and will create a basic user account for them after authentication.
 This is just a side effect of how the access control system works.
 You do not need to be alarmed about these users.
 As long as they have no roles, they have no editorial access to your site.

 - CSS Manager*